 - 1. Write an introductory paragraph describing the basic physics behind this experiment.
 Explain why higher cathode currents produced ever higher plateaus of anode current.
 Explain why higher anode voltages produced higher anode current and why the curves of Fig. 5.8 seem to bunch up (coincide) on the left hand side..
 (This manual has many pages on these topics; your job is condense this into a few sentences and no equations.) - 2.
 Calculations (no errors) of room temperature R_W .
 Measurements (4-wire ohmmeter and direct voltage/current) of R{measured} at room temperature.
 Calculation of R{support} . - 3.
-Observations of the light intensity and color as a function of filament temperature.
-Comments on temperature hysteresis/calibration (see p.
-134). - 4.
+Observations of the light intensity and color as a function of filament temperature. - 4.
 Data files and computer program: Leave them in your linux account.
 Print out a copy of your program, the file filament.dat, and the data you used to fit Richardson's Law; Tape them into your lab notebook.
 Document how your Richardson's Law data was calculated in your spreadsheet.
-(I would self-document the spreadsheet, then File▶Print Area▶Set Print Area to select just the relevant 4 columns, including the self-documentation of those columns, and then print.) - 5.
+(I would self-document the spreadsheet, then File▶Print Area▶Set Print Area to select all the relevant columns, including the self-documentation of those columns, and then print.) - 5.
 Plots similar to Figures 5.8, 5.12 (with fit curve Eq.
 5.68 and also the Richardson function using "book" values for k_1 and k_2), 5.11 (two plots: child.dat and child-.dat each with fit curve Eq.
 5.67), 5.10 (with line Eq.
 5.66) and 5.9 (two separate $WAPP^+$ plots one with T_r data and the other with T_i data).
 Note that Figure 5.8 is complex to produce.
 Use a file of Nplot commands and feel free to talk to me about how to go about doing this.
 Carefully note the use of log and inverse scales (which requires positive data-edit to achieve this!).
 Include a fit report for each fit curve. - 6.
-Experimental values (with error range) for: W (in eV) and A. See page 134 for calculating W, A, and δA ; see page 129 for calculation of δW .
-Experimental values (with error range) for: e/m and ε_T .
+Experimental values (with error range) for: W (in eV) and A. See page 135 for calculating W, A, and δA ; see page 129 for calculation of δW .
+Experimental values